Proven-Paradox/shaper-system/Handbook.md

 #### Slow Fall
 Increase your Acrobatics modifier by 1.
-In addition, you are able to reduce the injuries you take when falling by half.
+In addition, you are able to reduce the damage you take when falling by half.

 #### Specialist Artisan
 Increase your Construct or Craft modifier by 1.